 Sliding doors Hornhuizen

-The sluices of Hornhuizen were used to close the locks through the sleeper dikes when the sea dike would break during a flood.
-With the loss of the water-retaining function of the sleeper dike, the sluices have lost their function.
-Nowadays, they are mainly still present as a reminder.
+The sluices at Hornhuizen were used to close the canals through the sleepers when the sea dyke a flood.
+With the loss of the water-retaining function of the sleepers, the sluices have lost their function.
+Nowadays, they are mainly still there as a reminder.

 Sliding Colony Ship